Holiday Side Hustles for Extra Income on Your Homestead!

-Could you sell specialty apples and heirloom pumpkins for pie-making?
+Could you sell specialty apples and heirloom pumpkins?
 What about nuts, such as hickory, almonds, walnuts, and hazelnuts?
-Perhaps you could raise heritage grains for baking breads and other goodies.
+Perhaps you could raise heritage grains for baking loaves of bread and other goodies.

 Do you have holiday baked goods that everyone raves about?
 Homemade jams and jellies that are the talk of the town?
 Try your hand at making those special treats for sale around the holidays!

 A treasured family recipe may be just the ticket to bring in extra cash during the Thanksgiving and Christmas season.
-Homegrown fruits and veggies may be preserved in decorative jars during the growing season and marketed in the fall for seasonal sales.
+Homegrown fruits and veggies may be preserved in decorative jars and marketed in the fall for seasonal sales.